 How do I get a loan or loan guarantee?

-Additional details on the SACCOS can be obtained from your Member Consultant or at the Association's offices.
+Additional details on the SACCOS can be obtained from the SMEAZ SACCOS website, your Member Consultant or at the Association's offices.
 You can also attend one of the SACCOS month-end meetings, at which all members and officers will be available to answer your questions.